Gamma Photon Nuclear Radiation Detector with PIN Diode

 PINRAD gamma detector project.

 As you know, PIN diode can be used for detection of gamma radiation.
 Maxim Integrated announced a good materials for the experimental building of such type detector.
 Here you can find my implementation, including oscilloscope screenshots and short video.
 The PCB installed into metal coffe can with 6.5mm audio socket.
 Metal box is required for light and EMI shielding.
-I added simple transistor filter on the 15V VDD line for the PIN diode.
+I added a transistor filter on the 15V VDD line for the PIN diode.
 This circuit cut VDD noise and improve output signal purity.

-Later, to insrease sensitivity, I soldered second detector PCB.
-Both boards where placed inside the same metal can.
 The upper module has signal mixer gates and cable driver.
 One 74HC14 works perfect for this goal.The digitalized buffered signal output from the can probe is 1uS - 5uS rectangular shape positive pulses.

 The PCB's installed one above the second with interconnection wires.
 After that you need to solder it to the can cover as on the pictures above.
 Each module need to be tested separately.
 Remove D1 or D2, depend which module you need to test first and check with the scope you get signal output from each module.
 If there any problem, start to test signal output from TP1 point directly.
-Some diodes has very low sensitivity, at least 1 of the 5 pieces I have in stock didn't produced pulses at all.
+Some diodes has very low sensitivity, at least 1 of the 5 pieces I have in stock didn't triggered pulses at all.
 So I recommend to purchase several pieces from different batches in advance.

 The pulse counter circuit build with PIC16F628A microprocessor and 16x2 HD44780 LCD.
 The counter board is less sensitive to layout quality.
 Lithium charger IC MCP73831T can be replaced with any ready lipo charge module from eBay or from Sparkfun.
 TPS78330 can be replaced with other low-drop 3V regulator.
 To allow low VDD support I disabled brownout reset in firmware.
 But if your specific sample of PIC16F628A will not operate stable at low VDD 3V then you can increase VDD to 3.3V, or power the processor from battery voltage directly.
 If you remove TPS78330 from the circuit take note that LCD contrast will require modification.